gradle/develocity-build-config-samples/quarkus-build-caching-extension/README.md

 - `quarkus.openshift.jvm-dockerfile`
 - `quarkus.openshift.native-dockerfile`

-#### Quarkus dependency checksums
+#### Quarkus extra dependencies
-Quarkus dynamically adds some dependencies to the build which must be declared as inputs (`RELATIVE_PATH` strategy).
+Quarkus dynamically adds some dependencies to the build which will be listed in the `target/quarkus-prod-dependencies.txt` file.
-The file `quarkus-prod-dependency-checksums.txt` contains the list of dependencies (with their checksum for snapshot dependencies).
+This file is created by the Quarkus `track-config-changes` goal and contains the absolute path to each dependency (one dependency per line).
+This fileset is added as goal input with a `RUNTIME_CLASSPATH` normalization strategy.

 ### Goal Outputs
 Here are the files added as output: